 Freehold vs leasehold

-A freehold is the outright ownership of land.
+Freehold is the outright ownership of land.
 If you own a freehold property then you own the property and the land on which it stands.
 If you own a leasehold property then you own a lease for the property but not the land on which it stands.
 Owning a freehold sounds like the best option and it usually is, although there are some circumstances where I would not want to be the freeholder.
 Learn more about the difference between Freehold and Leasehold properties here.

 Rely on expertise